openvnf/kube-vxlan-controller/README.md

 To make a pod VXLAN enabled it should answer the following conditions:

-* have a "vxlan" label set to "true"
+* have a "vxlan.travelping.com" label set to "true"
-* have a "vxlan.travelping.com/names" annotation set to a list of networks
+* have a "vxlan.travelping.com/networks" annotation set to a list of networks
 * run a Kube VXLAN Controller Agent init container with the security context "NET_ADMIN" capability
 * run a Kube VXLAN Controller Agent sidecar container with the security context